Food safety

 - Conducting scientific research to obtain the latest information and to study possibilities for improvement.

-All our sites have incorporated the Vion-HACCP system, When it comes to slaughtering, there are two key principles for assuring food safety and which therefore form the priority objectives in daily operations:
+All our sites have incorporated the Vion-HACCP system, which is globally accepted.
+When it comes to slaughtering, there are two key principles for assuring food safety related to these zoonotic hazards.
+We prioritise these in our daily operations:

-- Assurance of hygienic processing, with zero-tolerance on contamination from digesta.
+- Ensuring hygienic processing, with zero-tolerance on contamination from digesta.

-- Prevention of micro-organisms multiplying by controlling the temperature at every stage of production.
+- Preventing micro-organisms from multiplying by controlling the temperature at every stage of production.

 To verify compliance with food safety and customer requirements, all production sites are certified according to the rules of the Global Food Safety Initiative (GFSI).
 The two food safety private standards we use us are the International Featured Standards Food (IFS Food) and the British Retail Consortium (BRC) standard.
-We publish these and other audit reports, as well as the results of quarterly inspections, on our Dutch and German public websites www.vion-transparantie.nl and www.vion-transparenz.de.
+We publish these and other audit reports, as well as the results of quarterly inspections, on our public website www.vion-transparency.com.

 Food safety and quality assurance are embedded in the codes of practice at all Vion production sites